P. K. Subban: Personal life

 Subban's parents both immigrated to Ontario from the Caribbean in the 1970s.
 His father, Karl, moved from Jamaica to Sudbury, and his mother, Maria, came from Montserrat to Hamilton.
 Karl is a retired school principal.
 Subban was born in Toronto and raised in the city's Rexdale neighbourhood.
 He has four siblings: Nastassia, Natasha, Jordan and Malcolm.
-Malcolm is a goaltender who was selected by the Boston Bruins in the first round of the 2012 NHL Entry Draft, and currently plays for the Buffalo Sabres.
-During the Vegas Golden Knights' inaugural season (2017-2018), Malcolm and P.K. faced each other in the NHL regular season for the first time in a December 8, 2017 game on the elder Subban's home ice (Nashville's Bridgestone Arena).
+Malcolm is a goaltender who was selected by the Boston Bruins in the first round of the 2012 NHL Entry Draft.
+During the Vegas Golden Knights' inaugural season (2017–2018), Malcolm and P.K. faced each other in the NHL regular season for the first time in a December 8, 2017 game on the elder Subban's home ice (Nashville's Bridgestone Arena).
 Malcolm, starting in net for the injured Marc-André Fleury, earned the win.
 Jordan was drafted by the Vancouver Canucks in the fourth round of the 2013 NHL Entry Draft.

 P. K., Malcolm, and Jordan all played for the Belleville Bulls during their junior career.
 Growing up, Subban was good friends with Toronto Maple Leafs player John Tavares.
 He also played and won a Triple-A Novice title with Tampa Bay Lightning captain and star Steven Stamkos.

 Although he was raised in Toronto, Subban did not grow up as a fan of the hometown Toronto Maple Leafs.
 He revealed on the Montreal talk show Tout le monde en parle that he always wanted to play for Montreal ever since he was a kid.
 He also said that Canadiens' legend Jean Béliveau was one of his biggest idols growing up as a hockey player.

 During the 2018 NHL Awards, Subban was revealed as the cover athlete for the NHL 19 video game.

 In June 2018, Subban began a relationship with American skier Lindsey Vonn.
-On August 23, 2019, they announced their engagement and on Christmas day 2019 Vonn proposed to Subban.
+On August 23, 2019, they announced their engagement, and on Christmas Day 2019, Vonn proposed to Subban.

 On December 29, 2020, they both announced their breakup on Instagram.
 Vonn announced that the two had parted ways and remained friends.

-On October 21, 2020, Subban and Vonn were announced as members of the ownership group of Angel City FC, a Los Angeles-based team that will start play in the National Women's Soccer League in 2022.
+On October 21, 2020, Subban and Vonn were announced as members of the ownership group of Angel City FC, a Los Angeles-based team that started play in the National Women's Soccer League in 2022.

-In November of 2022, ESPN announced that Subban had signed a three-year contract to become a full-time in-studio analyst at the network.
+In November 2022, ESPN announced that Subban had signed a three-year contract to become a full-time in-studio analyst at the network.
 He will also cover some upcoming hockey games.
-Subban had been a contributor to the channel during last season’s Stanley Cup playoff coverage.
+Subban had been a contributor to the channel during last season's Stanley Cup playoff coverage.
+Recently, he covered games of the 2024 Stanley Cup Final on ESPN.